-Advanced characterisation of nanostructured materials for photocatalytic water splitting
+Advanced characterisation of materials for photoelectrochemical energy conversion

 The sunlight is capable of answering the global energy need.
 Semiconducting materials have been developed to convert solar radiation into fuels for energy storage and mobile applications.
 Electronic band alignment, carrier transport, and reaction kinetics at interfaces make the system optimization a joint adventure for physicists, materials scientists, and chemists.
 In our group, we apply structural and electrochemical characterization to study nanostructured materials and their stability.

-We apply state-of-the-art electron microscopy and spectroscopy to study the surfaces for electrochemical reactions as well as the interfaces for carrier transport.
-Big data analysis approaches are developed to resolve subtle changes in chemical compositions and bonding characteristics at sub-nanometer resolution.
-Specifically we use electron energy loss spectroscopy in an aberration corrected scanning transmission electron microscope to understand these changes.
-We have validated concepts such as nanostructures, localized doping, and strain engineering to improve the catalytic activity.
+We apply state-of-the-art electron microscopy and spectroscopy to study the surfaces for electrochemical reactions as well as critical interfaces for the charge carrier transport.
+The insights into the atomic structure are instrumental in understanding the activity of materials.
+We have validated concepts such as nanostructures, localized doping, and strain engineering to improve the catalytic activity .